Hiring Costs at Every Level

 Recruiters

 An in-house recruiter makes an average of about $51,000.
 A month of their time represents $4,250, not to mention other expenses.
 Consider hiring an outsider recruiter for your hiring needs rather than keeping an in-house on the payroll.
-This outsources either part of or the entire hiring process so that you can ensure all bases are covered without having to stretch your own team and resources beyond comfortable limits.
+It can also lower your overall cost of recruitment by reducing internal resource strain.
 You’ll save money and perhaps gain some additional hiring tools or expertise through the contract.

 Your Time

 Hiring managers never seem to have enough time to review several hundred resumes, let alone interview 30 to 60 candidates for a position.
-The cost of hiring managers’ time isn’t measured in hours alone.
+The cost of hiring managers’ time—an often-overlooked hiring process cost— isn’t measured in hours alone.
 Your productivity will decrease, even during time not focused on hiring.
 On average, hiring managers spend about 30 hours on resumes and interviews.

 Training

 Investopedia reports that the average company spends about $1,200 on training employees each year.
 In addition, training has a time and productivity cost.
 The average employee spends more than 30 hours in training each year.
 Plus, you must account for the salaries and time of those who assist the training.
-Training is important and helps ensure future productivity, but it takes time to recoup your costs – about six months.
+Training is important and helps ensure future productivity, but it adds to your recruitment cost and takes time to recoup – about six months.

 Lost Work and Underperformers